 Alison served as a Family Therapist in the In Home Services Program at Southwest Human Development for a year before leaving to pursue law.
 She worked with families identified by the Department of Child Safety as high risk and provided counseling and support.
 She provided individual counseling, family therapy, and crisis work in this role and grew as a clinician, while further identifying weaknesses in the legal system in terms of families and children.

 Aurora Behavioral Health

-During law school Alison worked per diem at Aurora Behavioral Health, a free standing, inpatient psychiatric facility, providing services for adolescents and adults.
+During law school in Arizona, Alison worked per diem at Aurora Behavioral Health, a freestanding, inpatient psychiatric facility, providing services for adolescents and adults.
 Alison dealt directly with patients in acute psychiatric crisis and provided treatment planning and comprehensive support for patients and their families.
 This was the most challenging aspect of Alison’s mental health career, but the most rewarding.
-If her work in law wasn’t so time consuming, she would return every other weekend for her per diem shifts.
+If her work in law wasn’t so time-consuming, she would return every other weekend for her per diem shifts.